 The symptoms of psoriasis can vary a great deal depending on its severity, ranging from mildly annoying to truly debilitating.

-While the itchiness and pain can be unpleasant to say the least, some of the worst effects of psoriasis can be emotional.
+While the itchiness and pain can be unpleasant to say the least, some of the worst effects can be emotional.
 People with severe psoriasis sometimes are so overwhelmed by their condition and self-conscious of their appearance that they feel isolated and depressed.

 Researchers estimate that up to seven million people in the U.S. have psoriasis, about 1% to 2% of the population.
-Unfortunately, there isn’t a cure for this condition, but there are a number of effective treatments that can help keep psoriasis under control.
+Unfortunately, there isn’t a cure for this condition, but there are a number of effective treatments that can help keep it under control.

 What Causes Psoriasis?

 Normally, skin cells are constantly being formed, then pushed up to the surface where they eventually die and flake off, revealing new skin cells.
 In people with psoriasis, however, the skin cells grow too quickly, causing layers of skin to build up, forming a whitish, flaky crust.
 Blood vessels increase flow in an attempt to nourish this skin, causing reddened inflammation.
-Thus the hallmark symptoms of psoriasis are reddened, inflamed skin with a whitish, flaky layer of dead cells on top.
+Thus the hallmark symptoms are reddened, inflamed skin with a whitish, flaky layer of dead cells on top.

 Although psoriasis usually appears as a skin condition, recent discoveries show that its real cause is a problem with the immune system.